primer/css/README.md

 config.assets.initialize_on_precompile = true
 ```

+If you need this to be `false` for heroku, add the contents of
+`lib/primer/railtie.rb`'s initializer directly to your
+`config/application.rb`.

 ### Updating

 For Rails 3 apps, just run `bundle update github-primer` and commit any changes to `Gemfile.lock`.